 Open Instagram and you'll find millions of fitness trainers posting workout clips, transformation photos, and motivational quotes.
 Most of them aren't getting clients from it.

-Why Social Media Is Essential for Fitness Professionals
+Why Social Media Matters for Fitness Professionals

 Platform Strategy for Fitness Coaches